User Guide

 Practical Tip (Reversal)

-If you trade both BO and RE, consider enabling Deactivate Reversal when Breakout closes in profit to reduce overtrading and prevent "flip-flopping" behavior.
+If you trade both BO and RE, consider enabling Deactivate Reversal when Breakout closes in profitin the General Trade Settings to reduce overtrading and prevent "flip-flopping" behavior.

 News Filter Settings